 Michigan’s original 100-mile mountain bike race!
 The Lumberjack 100 always takes place on the third Saturday in June.
 The Lumberjack 100 will once again utilize a 33-mile loop through Michigan’s beautiful Manistee National Forest and the Big-M Ski Area.
 The Michigan style single track is composed mostly of hard pack trail, occasional sandy sections, and fast rolling terrain offering twists and turns that demand constant power, and total concentration as the trails quickly turn to nothing more than green blurs of forest.
 (If you’re expecting easy, fire-road coasting, look elsewhere!)
 Ninety percent of the 33-mile, 3-lap race is comprised of this single track that will eventually push racers over 9,000 feet of total elevation gain.

 Last year in 2016 I was going to do Peak to Peak in Thompsonville, MI, but my schedule was pretty full, so this year I have put this race on my schedule and had to drop out due to a tight back.
 This was from digging holes, raking leaves, and shoveling leaves over the fence.
 Still have a decent video below before I had to call it.
 After hearing everyone rave about this race last year, I knew this is going to be a great event!
+2018 was again the year for rain weather, but at this race it just wasn’t rain, it was rain, sleet, snow and deep slick mud.
+I opted out.
 For a training program to be at your optimal level for this race just check out the MTB training programs that can be found by clicking on the left sidebar and click the link above for more information.